 2. Increased Tolerance

-Addictions are expensive, and not just because they involve regular consumption.
-The human body is great at adapting to changes, but this doesn’t work out so well when it comes to drug abuse.
 The more you consume a drug, the more you need to take to get the same effects— which means you have to buy more and more over time.
 This is especially true for the following substances:

-3. Flu-Like Symptoms
+3. Chronic Flu-Like Symptoms

 4. Affected Energy Levels

 Addiction is consuming and can greatly hinder your ability to go about your day.
 One of the hardest symptoms to deal with is affected energy.
 Sleep disorders are a common side effect of physical addiction, especially when the substance being abused is a stimulant.
 You might be using so often that you feel almost constantly energized, making sleep impossible.
 Of course, lack of sleep will only make you feel more tired in the long run.
 People who are sleep deprived often end up taking even more stimulants to compensate for their low energy.
-Other drugs can make you feel drained and lethargic, even when well rested.
+Other drugs can make you feel drained and lethargic, even when well-rested.
 People who frequently use heroin may sleep more than usual, but the quality of that sleep is diminished.

-5. Weight Changes
+5. Changes in Weight

 Rapid weight loss is a classic symptom of substance addiction, especially with opiates and amphetamines.
 These drugs can cause digestive issues, which make it difficult for the user to maintain their weight.
 These digestive issues can include: